Ethan-Barr/Python-Projects/README.md

 ---

 Feel free to explore the projects, and if you have any questions or suggestions, don't hesitate to reach out or open an issue!
+Feel free to also join the [Discord Sever](https://discord.gg/sm2ZdxvU6y) where you can show off your attempts, you can always ping me at `@_ethan_0200`.